Skip to main content

 Once the inventory is clean, tie it back to your aid history so your records explain the loan mix you have today.
 FAFSA is the core federal aid application for federal loans, work-study, and grants.
 For participating schools, undergraduate Direct Loan eligibility can include a Pell-eligibility determination step.

 Use that map to label Direct Subsidized vs. Direct Unsubsidized loans correctly, and mark unknowns explicitly instead of guessing.
 A Direct Subsidized Loan does not accrue interest during certain in-school, grace, and deferment periods, while a Direct Unsubsidized Loan does not require financial need for eligibility.
-Where rules or thresholds are not yet confirmed, keep placeholders like Add current program details after verification.
+Where rules or thresholds are not yet confirmed, leave the detail out until you can verify it against the current official source, your servicer, or your school records.
 Related: A Guide to 529 Plans for US Expats.

 Once you know which loans are federal, the next question is how your filed tax position appears in the income documents a repayment review uses.
 FEIE only applies if your position is valid and filed on your U.S. return.
 The IRS material here confirms FEIE tax rules, not student-loan payment formulas.